akingscote/akingscote.github.io/_posts/2025-05-22-aks-cilium-tetragon-ebpf.md

 By default, Cilium operates in an "allow-all" mode, meaning all traffic is permitted and nothing is logged.
 Once a policy is applied, that mode changes and you can configure Cilium to start capturing traffic logs.

 ## Cilium Cli
-You can [install the Cilium CLI](https://docs.Cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-Cilium-cli) to help debug and manage the Cilium deployment.
+You can optionally [install the Cilium CLI](https://docs.Cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-Cilium-cli) to help debug and manage the Cilium deployment.

 Ensure you've updated your kubeconfig with your AKS cluster:
 ```